Lake of the Woods

 Mabery Gelvin Botanical Garden

-Located just south of the museum is the Mabery Gelvin Botanical Garden, which boasts some of the most beautiful and diverse flora in East Central Illinois.
+The Mabery Gelvin Botanical Garden in Lake of the Woods Forest Preserve is located just off Illinois Route 47 in Mahomet, Illinois.
+The garden boasts some of the most beautiful and diverse flora in East Central Illinois.
 Many couples have exchanged their wedding vows in this colorful setting.
+The garden has evolved over a period of years from a small garden outside the museum to the eight acres it covers today.

 Lake of the Woods Golf Course